software-temp/Invaders-SDP-23292/teams/space_bar.md

 Team introduction:

-Our team “Records & Achivement System” fucos on how to cause eager to compete among the users
+Our team “Records & Achivement System” is mostly focusing of implementing achievements implementation and its variations

 Team Requirements:

 We calculate each action executed from the user and calculate the score to set the final record.
 Our team is mainly responsible of tracking user’s action and calculate the total score.

 Detailed Requirements:

 Computing score from the user.